softprops/gq/README.md

 ## usage

 A query is represented by an instance of a `gq.Query`.
-A query defines an interface for fetching graphite data represented as a `qa.Series` A `Series` provides an interface for accessing points represented as `gq.Point` ( a type alias for (Option[Double], Long) ).
+A query defines an interface for fetching graphite `qa.Stats` data representings results as a list of `qa.Series` A `Series` provides an interface for accessing points represented as `gq.Point` ( a type alias for (Option[Double], Long) ).
 A points time is reprented as a the time in milliseconds since the epoc.